Alyan47/Speech-Emotion-Recognition-with-Librosa-/README.md

 # Methodology
 ## 1. Data Collection and Preprocessing
- 1. Collect a dataset of speech recordings labeled with corresponding emotions.
+ 1. Collected a dataset of speech recordings labeled with corresponding emotions.
- 2. Load and preprocess these sound files using the Librosa and Soundfile libraries to ensure they are in a suitable format for feature extraction.
+ 2. Loaded and preprocessed these sound files using the Librosa and Soundfile libraries to ensure they are in a suitable format for feature extraction.
 ## 2. Feature Extraction
-1. Extract relevant audio features such as Mel-frequency cepstral coefficients (MFCCs), chroma, and spectral contrast using Librosa.
+1. Extracted relevant audio features such as Mel-frequency cepstral coefficients (MFCCs), chroma, and spectral contrast using Librosa.
-2. Compile these features into a structured format suitable for input into the MLP classifier.
+2. Compileed these features into a structured format suitable for input into the MLP classifier.
 ## 3. Model Training
 1. Utilize the sklearn library to define and train a Multi-Layer Perceptron (MLP) classifier on the extracted features.
 2. Implement cross-validation and parameter tuning to optimize the model's performance.

 ## 4. Evaluation and Analysis
-1. Evaluate the trained MLP classifier using appropriate metrics such as accuracy, precision, recall, and F1-score.
+1. Evaluated the trained MLP classifier using appropriate metrics such as accuracy, precision, recall, and F1-score.